 Ivosidenib is a potent inhibitor of the mutant IDH1 enzyme (the most common mutations leading to increased levels of 2-HG are R132H and R132C).
 In vitro studies show that ivosidenib inhibits these mutations at much lower concentrations than wild type IDH1.
-Ivosidenib is approved for treatment of adults with AML and IDH1 mutation as identified by an FDA-approved test.20 (www. fda.gov/medical-devices/vitro-diagnostics/list-cleared-orapproved-companion-diagnostic-devices-vitro-and-imagingtools) Ivosidenib as monotherapy or in combination with azacitidine is indicated for patients with newly diagnosed AML who are at least 75 years and older or who have comorbidities that preclude use of intensive induction chemotherapy.
+Ivosidenib is approved for treatment of adults with AML and IDH1 mutation as identified by an FDA-approved test.
+20 Ivosidenib as monotherapy or in combination with azacitidine is indicated for patients with newly diagnosed AML who are at least 75 years and older or who have comorbidities that preclude use of intensive induction chemotherapy.
 Ivosidenib is indicated as monotherapy for adults with r/r AML.

 Ivosidenib was studied in a single-arm trial of 28 adults with newly diagnosed AML with an IDH1 mutation.
 Subjects were over 75 years of age or had comorbidities that precluded the use of intensive induction chemotherapy.
 They received 500 mg ivosidenib daily until disease progression, unacceptable toxicity, or stem cell transplant (2 patients proceeded to transplant).
 After a median followup of 8.1 months, 42.9% achieved CR/CRh (the median duration of response could not be estimated).
-Of 17 patients dependent on RBC and/or platelet transfusion at baseline, 41.2% became independent of these transfusions during any 56-day post-baseline period.20 The efficacy and safety of ivosidenib were also evaluated in a single arm trial in 174 adults with r/r AML, who were given 500 mg ivosidenib daily until disease progression, unacceptable toxicity, or stem cell transplant (12% proceeded to transplant).
+Of 17 patients dependent on RBC and/or platelet transfusion at baseline, 41.2% became independent of these transfusions during any 56-day post-baseline period.20

+The efficacy and safety of ivosidenib were also evaluated in a single arm trial in 174 adults with r/r AML, who were given 500 mg ivosidenib daily until disease progression, unacceptable toxicity, or stem cell transplant (12% proceeded to transplant).
 After a median follow-up of 6.6 months, 32.8% achieved CR/CRh with a median duration of response of 8.2 months.
-Of 110 patients dependent on RBC and/or platelet transfusion at baseline, 37.3% became independent of these transfusions during any 56-day postbaseline period.20

-The combination of ivosidenib plus azacitidine in patients with newly diagnosed AML was evaluated in the randomized, placebo-controlled, phase 3 AGILE study.
-The primary endpoint of event-free survival, at a median followup of 12.4 months, favored ivosidenib plus azacitidine over placebo plus azacitidine (hazard ratio 0.33; 95% confidence interval, 0.16- 0.69; P = 0.002), with estimated probability of remaining event-free at 12 months of 37% for ivosidenib plus azacitidine-treated patients and 12% for placebo plus azacitidine.
+Of 110 patients dependent on RBC and/or platelet transfusion at baseline, 37.3% became independent of these transfusions during any 56-day post-baseline period.20 endpoint of event-free survival, at a median followup of 12.4 months, favored ivosidenib plus azacitidine over placebo plus azacitidine (hazard ratio 0.33; 95% confidence interval, 0.16- 0.69; P = 0.002), with estimated probability of remaining event-free at 12 months of 37% for ivosidenib plus azacitidine-treated patients and 12% for placebo plus azacitidine.
 The estimated probability that a patient would remain event-free at 12 months was 37% in the ivosidenib-and-azacitidine group and 12% in the placeboand-azacitidine group.
 Median OS was also superior in the ivosidenib group (24.0 months, versus 7.9 for the placebo group; P = 0.001).
 The most common grade 3 or higher adverse events of grade 3 or higher were febrile neutropenia and neutropenia, while differentiation syndrome (any grade) occurred in 14% of patients in the ivosidenib arm and 8% of patients in the placebo arm.32